Live Performances Index

 Set: unknown.

-Friday 4 March - The City of London Polytechnic, London
+Friday 4 March 1977 - The City of London Polytechnic, London, England, UK

 Set: unknown.

-Comments: This gig assumed to have taken place as a Melody Maker music paper the next week says of Wayne County & The Electric Chairs, who were playing at The Roxy that night, 'Then the Damned arrive, hot from wasting their audience at some gig or another, and Captain Sensible decides that he wants to jam with Wayne.
+Comments: Support from Walking Wounded.
+Gig known to have taken place - entry was 0.70p.
+Melody Maker music paper said of a Wayne County & The Electric Chairs show at the Roxy that night, 'Then the Damned arrive, hot from wasting their audience at some gig or another, and Captain Sensible decides that he wants to jam with Wayne.
 The Captain is dressed in, uh, a nurses's uniform, complete with a neat little skirt.
-(Yes - a NURSE's uniform, what the hells wrong with that????
+(Yes - a NURSE's uniform, what the hells wrong with that????)
 Anyway, up on stage he gets and begins to exercise his vocal chords by bellowing as loudly as his sensitive little lungs will allow.
 He leaves to an enormous cheer'.

 Set: unknown.

-Wenesday 2 March - North London Polytechnic Halls of Residence, Tufnell Park, London
+Wenesday 2 March 1977 - North London Polytechnic Halls of Residence, Tufnell Park, London, England, UK

 Set: unknown.